bullno1/bullno1.github.io/_posts/2025-06-23-building-a-language-server.md

 * It is often easier said than done.
 * Continuing after an error can lead to a cascade of errors, creating too much noise in the diagnostic.

-There is a strategy I found that is simple to implement but offer reasonable error tolerance.
+There is a strategy I found that is simple to implement but offer reasonable error tolerance:

 * Make the analyzer stop early when there is a syntax (not semantic or reference) error.
 * Keep two versions of the dependency&reference graph we constructed earlier, one "current" and one "previous".
-* During analysis, for each source node that contains any error, check its corresponding "previous" version.
+* During analysis, for each source node that contains any errors, check its corresponding "previous" version.
 * Copy all symbols from the "previous" version which are defined after the error to the "current" version.
   Alternatively, copy all "previous" symbols whose source positions are greater than all other "current" symbols.